 Back when I was transitioning to natural hair, I had to wear perm rods at the ends of my twists since they didn’t coil on their own.
 If the ends of your hair aren’t curling the way you want them to, or if you want to add more curl, then adding perm rods can fix this issue.

-Even though I no longer have to wear perm rods, I love the curl it provides at the ends.
-The style will turn out super cute!
+Even though I no longer have to wear perm rods every time I do this style, I love the curl it provides at the ends.

 I know incorporating these tips will help you achieve a defined twist-out for your natural hair.
 It may not happen instantly, however, with patience and practice you will have it down!